 In my experience, the worst raters are riders that are too demanding or commanding.
 I have canceled many rides with potential passengers that argued with simple instructions or refused to provide better direction to their current location.

 Some riders will try to jeopardize your safety by asking for stuff that is not kosher.
 Common illegal requests are:

-Lack of car seat for a small baby.
-Some will tell you it is okay, but expect the lawyer that they hire in case of an accident to tear you into pieces on the witness stand.
+Lack of car seats for a small baby.
+Some will tell you it is okay but expect the lawyer that they hire in case of an accident to tear you into pieces on the witness stand.

-My car can only hold four people, put I have had ride request with five or more riders.
+My car can only hold four people, but I have had ride requests with five or more riders.